Please ensure Javascript is enabled for purposes of website accessibility

 Dividend Yield: 6.2%

 Originally established in New York over 170 years ago, Pfizer is an American-headquartered multinational pharmaceutical and biotech company.
 The company has been a (mostly) reliable dividend payer for years, albeit inconsistently, with the last major dividend cuts coming on the heels of the Great Financial Crisis.
-But since then, they’ve steadily (if slowly) been raising their dividend, with the last hike raising their most recent quarterly dividend from $0.41 to $0.42.
-As for the stock, it’s fallen more than 50% since the end of 2022 and is trading at levels last seen in 2014, 2005, and ...
-1997.
+But since then, they’ve steadily (if slowly) been raising their dividend, with the last hike in Q1 raising their quarterly dividend from $0.41 to $0.42.
+As for the stock, it’s fallen more than 44% since the end of 2022 and is trading at levels last seen during the pandemic sell-off in 2020.

 There you have it: those are the 10 highest-paying dividend stocks in the S&P 500 today.
 If you want the best dividend stocks right now regardless of yield, I highly recommend subscribing to our Cabot Dividend Investor advisory, where chief analyst Tom Hutchinson has a portfolio full of dividend-paying stocks that offer generous yields and strong share price growth.